adamveld12/gowatch/README.md

 ## Notes

 The linter will not stop the app from running if the lint error has a low confidence value (e.g. for missing package level comments).
+It would be better if a confidence threshold value could be passed.

 Process signals (Interrupt, Kill) are not passed to the child process, I ran into a lot of issues with this but I might figure it out in the near future.

-I have not had the chance to test this with multi level packages (e.g. database/sql/driver or net/http) at the moment.

 ## License: